LeiaQuesada/boilerplate-express/docs/express-server-info.md

 and sends the data back.

 A valid object has the usual structure {key: data}. data can be a number, a string, a nested object or an array. data can also be a variable or the result of a function call, in which case it will be evaluated before being converted into a string.

+## Use the .env File

+The .env file is a hidden file that is used to pass environment variables to your application.
+This file is secret, no one but you can access it, and it can be used to store data that you want to keep private or hidden.
+For example, you can store API keys from external services or your database URI.
+You can also use it to store configuration options.
+By setting configuration options, you can change the behavior of your application, without the need to rewrite some code.

+The environment variables are accessible from the app as process.env.VAR_NAME.
+The process.env object is a global Node object, and variables are passed as strings.
+By convention, the variable names are all uppercase, with words separated by an underscore.
+The .env is a shell file, so you don’t need to wrap names or values in quotes.
+It is also important to note that there cannot be space around the equals sign when you are assigning values to your variables, e.g. VAR_NAME=value.
+Usually, you will put each variable definition on a separate line.

+Let's add an environment variable as a configuration option.

+Create a .env file in the root of your project directory, and store the variable MESSAGE_STYLE=uppercase in it.

+Then, in the /json GET route handler you created in the last challenge, transform the response object's message to uppercase if process.env.MESSAGE_STYLE equals uppercase.
+The response object should either be {"message": "Hello json"} or {"message": "HELLO JSON"}, depending on the MESSAGE_STYLE value.

+If you are working locally, you will need the dotenv package.
+It loads environment variables from your .env file into process.env.
+Install it with `npm install dotenv`.
+Then, at the top of your myApp.js file, import and load the variables with `require('dotenv').config()`.